-Rec No. Recommendation Actions to date Priority actio 27 A comprehensive Basin-wide environmental monitoring program should be established immediately.
+Rec No. Recommendation Actions to date Priority action Basin Plan Review 2026 27 A comprehensive Basin-wide environmental monitoring program should be established immediately.
 This monitoring program can be based on the Sustainable Rivers Audit, but likely needs to be more comprehensive.
 The Australian Government has announced it is reinstating the Sustainable Rivers Audit to track and report on the health of Basin rivers, to inform the 2026 Basin Plan Review.
 The Australian Government has allocated \$7.5 million to the MDBA for a Basin Condition Monitoring Program that will inform the 2025 Evaluation and 2026 Basin Plan Review.
 South Australia has requested stronger independence and expert advice to the Program.
 28 Any environmental monitoring program must be conducted independent of both government and the MDBA.
 The MDBA should not mark its own work.
 The Australian Government has allocated \$7.5 million to the MDBA for a Basin Condition Monitoring Program that will inform the 2025 Evaluation and 2026 Basin Plan Review.
 South Australia has requested stronger independence and expert advice to the Program.
 29 Further research must be undertaken to better understand and quantify the environmental requirements of water resource areas that incorporate floodplains, especially in the Northern Basin.
 The watering requirements for floodplains are necessary to establish the ESLT for those water resource areas.
+South Australia will advocate for a new ESLT and SDLs based on the best available science, taking into account climate change projections, risks and adaption.
 30 Before any change to SDLs may be lawfully considered, the ESLT must be properly determined based on the watering requirements for floodplains.
 The MDBA must not rely only upon any change to BDLs proposed by States as a basis to increase SDLs.
+South Australia will advocate for a new ESLT and SDLs based on the best available science, taking into account climate change projections, risks and adaption.
 31 A licensing and metering regime for floodplain diversions is necessary.
 New South Wales and Queensland must act on this issue to restore confidence within their own communities and amongst Basin States.
 The New South Wales Government must work towards addressing the shortcomings identified in its floodplain harvesting policy.
 Queensland must act to provide further publicly available information as to how it proposes to address floodplain diversions.
 New South Wales and Queensland have progressed their licencing regimes.
 An update on status is contained on page 52 of this document.
 32 Greater investment must be made immediately by the MDBA and the Basin States in the scientific understanding of the Basin's groundwater resources.
 That scientific understanding, including connectivity with surface water resources, must be incorporated in the development of WRPs and environmental watering.
+This should be progressed for the Basin Plan Review.